muxinc/mux-php/docs/Api/URLSigningKeysApi.md

 Delete a URL signing key

+This route is now deprecated, please use the `Signing Keys` API.
 Deletes an existing signing key.
 Use with caution, as this will invalidate any existing signatures and no URLs can be signed using the key again.
+Note: Any new access tokens authenticating this route will be required to have `System` level permissions.

 ### Example